S

 Setting aside the measurement problems, there are proven tactics that increase the likelihood of subscribers engaging with your emails.

-Segmentation is the highest-leverage tactic.
+Segmentation is the most impactful tactic.
 Mailchimp's own benchmark data shows that segmented campaigns get 14.3% higher open rates and 100.9% higher click rates than non-segmented campaigns.
 Even basic segmentation — active vs. inactive, by interest category, or by signup source — produces meaningful improvements.

-List hygiene, which we covered in our deliverability article, directly impacts open rates.
+List hygiene directly impacts open rates.
 Removing disengaged subscribers mechanically increases your open rate percentage and improves deliverability for the remaining engaged subscribers.
+We cover this in detail in our deliverability guide.

-Personalization beyond first name also helps, but the gains are incremental — roughly 1-2% higher open rates when subject lines include personal context beyond just a name.
-Behavioral triggers (like cart abandonment) consistently outperform batch newsletters, with open rates typically 3-5x higher.
+Personalization beyond first name helps, but the gains are incremental — roughly 1-2% higher open rates when subject lines include personal context beyond just a name.
+Behavioral triggers (like cart abandonment) consistently outperform batch newsletters, with open rates typically 2-3x higher.

 Subject Line Formulas That Work